-Microorganisms found in raw and fermented foods that work alongside other microorganisms to break down starches and proteins.
+Natural chemicals produced by microorganisms found in fermented foods that work to break down starches and proteins.
 Enzymes are present in the final fermented vegetable and are said to have many health benefits.

 The period of active fermentation generally involving a period of several days to several months.
 This is usually done at 50-70 degrees Fahrenheit and precedes the cold storage period.